 Some of the famous tourist attractions in Krishnagiri are the -

-- Krishnagiri Dam: Built in between the years 1955-57, this dam is a good picnic spot located about 10 km away from Krishnagiri.
-Sprawling over an area of 50 acres, either side of the dam is adorned with beautiful flower gardens.
+- Krishnagiri Dam: Built between 1955 and 1957, this dam is a good picnic spot located about 10 km away from Krishnagiri.
+Sprawling over 50 acres, either side of the dam is adorned with beautiful flower gardens.

-- Government Museum: The museum houses exhibits from various subjects such as Archeology, Anthropology, Botany, Zoology, Geography, etc, and is a means to spread the tradition and heritage, culture and art of the region.
+- Government Museum: The museum houses exhibits from various subjects such as archeology, anthropology, botany, zoology, geography, etc., and is a means to spread the tradition, heritage, culture, and art of the region.

 - Thally: Nestled amidst valleys and cliffs, this place experiences cold and cloudy weather resembling England and is therefore referred to as Little England since the British days.

 - Kelevarapalli Dam: Constructed in 1995, this dam is situated 10 km from Hosur.

 Climate in Krishnagiri

 The best time to visit Krishnagiri is between November and March.